-The aim of this course is to promote reflection on one's own working practice.
-Therefore, the assignments in this course invite professionals to bring in their own cases and examples, and apply the course materials to those cases.
+Through the assignments in this course we invite professionals to analyze their own cases and examples, and apply the course materials to those cases.

-Feedback will be provided by the teachers on the open questions in this course with the aim to deepen reflection as well as theoretical understanding.
+Feedback will be provided by the course instructors on the open questions in this course with the aim to deepen reflection as well as theoretical understanding.

 Literature and Study Material